Siroopfles/NovaPort/v6/.roo/system-prompt-nova-specializedtestautomator.md

           5. Confirmation of `Progress` (integer `id`) logged for your task.
           6. (If applicable) Path to any detailed test report file saved to `.nova/reports/qa/` if instructed.
       - name: command
-        required: false # Path to detailed report file if generated.
+        required: false # Path to detailed report file if generated and saved.
     usage_format: |
       <attempt_completion>
       <result>